temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Strategic-Network-Formation.md

    σ + ((n-2)σ^2)/2 = 0.5 + (5 - 2)*0.25 / 2 = 0.5 + 0.75 / 2 = 0.875 (<- upper bound)
    Then, b

+【Pairwise Stability in the Connections Model】
+Consider a symmetric version of the Connections Model in a society with n = 7 people and σ = 0.5.
+For which of the following costs c are star networks pairwise stable?
+a) 0.8
+b) 0.4
+c) 0.6
+d) 0.2
+-> σ - σ^2 < c < σ ...  σ - σ^2 = 0.25.
+So..
+0.25 < c < 0.5.
+Then b.

+【Externalities】
+In the picture, consider adding a link 12 to the network g = {13, 24}.
+So the left network is g, and the right network is g+12.
+The number next to each node is the node's utility from that network.
+Regarding the externality to node 3 brought by adding link 12, which if the following statements is correct?

+1(3)-3(3) 2(3)-4(3)  =>  3(2)-1(3.25)-2(3.25)-4(2)
+a) Adding link 12 brings positive externality on node 3.
+b) Adding link 12 brings negative externality on node 3.
+c) None of the above.
+-> b (Since its value from the network is reduced from 3 to 2.)

+【Coauthor Model】
+Consider the undirected network in the picture using "Coauthor Model".
+What is the utility of agent 1?
+2-1-3
+-> 4 (1/1 + 1/2 + 1/(1*2) が2つ = 2 * 2 = 4)
 ```